The Work Is Never Done: Anaïs Mitchell’s Folk Opera ‘Hadestown’ Gets New Life

 A page from our Fall 2016 print journal.
 (Photo on page by Joan Marcus)

 EDITOR’S NOTE: This is an excerpt of a story from No Depression’s Fall 2016 print issue, “Speak Up!”, about a pre-Broadway production of the musical Hadestown.
-The Broadway version, adapted from singer-songwriter Anaïs Mitchell’s folk opera, has been nominated for 14 Tony Awards.
+The Broadway version, adapted from singer-songwriter Anaïs Mitchell’s folk opera, won eight Tony Awards in 2019, including Best Musical and an award for Mitchell’s score.
 You can buy the issue with the full story here, and we hope you’ll consider subscribing to our journal for more great music journalism four times a year.

 In a year when derivations of folk music have driven two Tony-nominated Broadway shows — Steve Martin and Edie Brickell earned a nod for their banjo-driven Bright Star musical, while Hamilton has employed urban folk music (aka hip-hop) to run away with nearly all the Tonys — singer-songwriter Anaïs Mitchell’s little show on a side street in the East Village may seem like small potatoes.
 But the show earned praise from The New York Times and packed enough houses that its run was extended twice.
 Even buzzworthy Hamilton creator Lin-Manuel Miranda dropped in to check it out, then gushed about it on Twitter, calling Mitchell’s music “thrilling” and imploring his followers to “GOOOOOO.”